jaimi7/Image-Gallery/README.md

 when we click the image then same image display in center of page with dark background.
 As well as we close the display image and see the all images.

+Image Gallery 2

+In this Image gallery , i used HTML, CSS.

+In this, when we hover the image then it will display the text information.